-- Make sure the forward-facing seat has been designed and certified by its manufacturer for use on a front seat with a passenger front and side airbag. - · Always follow the manufacturer's instructions provided with the child safety seat or carrier. - Always move the front passenger seat into the rearmost position of the passenger seat's fore and aft adjustment range, and as far away from the airbag as possible before installing the child restraint. - Always make sure that nothing prevents the front passenger's seat from being moved to the rearmost position in its fore and aft adjustment range. - Always make sure the backrest is in an upright position. - Make sure that the PASSENGER AIR BAG OFF light comes on and stays on all the time whenever the ignition is switched on. - If the light does not stay on, perform the checks ⇒ page 158, "Monitoring the Advanced Airbag System". - Take the child restraint off the front passenger seat and install it properly at one of the rear seat positions if the PASSENGER AIR BAG OFF light does not stay on whenever the ignition is switched on.
+- Always follow the manufacturer's instructions provided with the child safety seat or infant carrier. - Always move the front passenger seat into the rearmost position of the passenger seat's fore and aft adjustment range, and as far away from the airbag as possible before installing the child restraint. - Always make sure that nothing prevents the front passenger's seat from being moved to the rearmost position in its fore and aft adjustment range. - Always make sure the backrest is in an upright position. - Make sure that the PASSENGER AIR BAG OFF light comes on and stays on all the time whenever the ignition is switched on. - If the light does not stay on, perform the checks ⇒ page 156, "Monitoring the Advanced Airbag System". - Take the child restraint off the front passenger seat and install it properly at one of the rear seat positions if the PASSENGER AIR BAG OFF light does not stay on whenever the ignition is switched on.

-Booster seats
+Booster seats and safety belts

 Properly used booster seats can help protect children weighing between about 40 lbs. and 80 lbs.
 (18 kg and 36 kg) who are less than 4 ft.
-9 in. tall.
+9 in.
+(57 inches/1.45 meters) tall.

-Fig. 153 Rear seat: child properly restrained in a booster seat
+Fig. 150 Rear seat: child properly restrained in a booster seat

 The vehicle's safety belts alone will not fit most children until they are at least 4 ft.
-9 in. tall and weigh about 80 lbs.
+9 in.
+(57 inches/1.45 meters) tall and weigh about 80 lbs.
 (36 kg).
 Booster seats raise these children up so that the safety belt will pass properly over the stronger parts of their bodies and the safety belt can help protect them in a crash.

-- Do not use the convertible locking retractor when using the vehicle's safety belt to restrain a child on a booster seat. - Always position the shoulder portion of the safety belt midway over the child's shoulder. - Always make sure that the shoulder portion of the safety belt never rests against or across the child's neck. - Always make sure that the child can properly wear the lap portion of the belt low across the thighs or pelvis and never over the stomach or abdomen.
+- Do not use the convertible locking retractor when using the vehicle's safety belt to restrain a child on a booster seat. - Always position the shoulder portion of the safety belt midway over the child's shoulder.
+If you must transport an older child in a booster seat on the front passenger seat, you can use the safety belt height adjustment to help adjust the shoulder portion properly. - Always make sure that the shoulder portion of the safety belt never rests against or across the child's neck.

+Always make sure that the child can properly wear the lap portion of the belt low across the thighs or pelvis and never over the stomach or abdomen.

-Children up to about 40 lbs (18 kg) are best protected in child safety seats designed for their age and weight.
-Experts say that the skeletal structure, particularly the pelvis, of these children is not fully developed, and they should not use the vehicle safety belts $\Rightarrow$ page 177, fig. 153.
+Children up to at least 8 years old (over 40 lbs or 18 kg) are best protected in child safety seats designed for their age and weight.
+Experts say that the skeletal structure, particularly the pelvis, of these children is not fully developed, and they must not use the vehicle safety belts without a suitable child restraint.